BibleAquifer/ACAI/people/md/Bela.md

 # Bela
 **Bela**.
-A son of the patriach Benjamin and chief of the clan of the Belaites.
+A son of the patriarch Benjamin and chief of the clan of the Belaites.
 He was father of Addar and Naaman (acai).
 Other forms include:
 *Belah*, *Belaite*.
 Roles include: